Dmitry Okhotsimsky: Positions and social activity

 Okhotsimsky combined the talents of a scientist and an administrator.
-His career was closely linked to the section of Mechanics and Control of the Soviet/Russian Academy of Science, of which he was a deputy-secretary.
+His career was closely linked to the section of Mechanics and Control of the Soviet/Russian Academy of Sciences, of which he was a deputy-secretary.
 Parallel to his main work in the Keldysh Institute of Applied Mathematics, he was appointed in 1962 a chair of Theoretical Mechanics at the Department of Mathematics and Mechanics at the Moscow State University and performed both functions until his last days.
 He was always striving to find practical forms of cooperation between the Academy of Science and the University.
 Until his last days he remained a staunch supporter of the leading role of the Academy of Science as a center of fundamental research in Russia.
 Okhotsimsky was one of the 5 initiators of the creation of the Department of Control and Applied Mathematics at the Moscow Institute of Physics and Technology.